-To accurately describe the TA waveform and reduce the noise effect, the pulse is fitted by two hyperbolic tangent functions at the front and back edges respectively, due to the asymmetry of the pulse shape.
-The fitting results shown in Fig. \ref{fig:10-Figure} indicate the fine description of the pulse.
-The rise time $\tau$ is parameterized by the time interval between \SI{5}{\%} and \SI{95}{\%} of the amplitude of the fitted function.
+To accurately describe the TA waveform and reduce the noise effect, the pulse is fitted by different hyperbolic tangent functions at the front and back edges, because of the asymmetry of the pulse shape.
+The fitting results (Fig. \ref{fig:10-Figure}) indicate the fine description of the pulse.
+The rise time $\tau$ is parameterized by the time interval between \SI{5} and \SI{95}{\%} of the amplitude of the fitted function.